LottieHQ/laravel-react-assessment/README.md

 ### React

+Please use React and Node for this task.

 - Create a simple list page that displays all the data that has been added to the database through the Laravel API.
 - Create a form on the above list page that will enable you to run a Query in the Laravel backend to filter the results that are displayed via Date Range, Status and Location Name fields.